 Motorsport Medical Group

 The Motorsport Medical Group is a community of interest aimed at doctors, nurses, paramedics, AHPs, rescue crews and anyone else that has a genuine interest in sharing best practice and information about medicine and pre-hospital care in a motorsport setting.

 - Medical Adviser: Dr John Harrington - firstname.lastname@example.org

 The improvement of motorsport marshalling standards has been one of SMMC’s main stated objectives since its inception in 1973 and we are proud to be at the forefront of Marshals’ training in Scotland.

-The Safeguarding Officer acts as the first point of contact for all safeguarding enquiries within the club and to ensure that welfare is considered in all aspects of the club activities.
-If anyone in the club (staff, volunteer, parents or children) who has a concern about a child, young person or vulnerable adult or a concern about poor practice/possible abuse by adults working with children or vulnerable adults, you MUST report it to the Club Safeguarding Officer.
+The Safeguarding Officer acts as the first point of contact for all safeguarding enquiries within the Club and to ensure that welfare is considered in all aspects of the Club activities.
+If you have a concern about a child, young person or vulnerable adult or a concern about poor practice/possible abuse by adults working with children or vulnerable adults, you MUST report it to the Club Safeguarding Officer.
 ‘Never do nothing’ - it is every adult’s responsibility to safeguard children and adults at risk.

 Publicity and Communications

-Our Comms Co-ordinator works with the Directors on the development and production of our information and communication activities, which includes managing our website and social media.
+Our Comms Co-ordinator is responsible for the development and production of our information and communication activities, which includes managing our website and social media.